skutoroff/Infinitive-Carrier-HVAC-Enhanced/README.md

 ![2F8EACE8-5F7E-4A31-89AB-3E8DD2E7C89C_1_105_c](https://github.com/user-attachments/assets/6ea62864-9285-4b70-8765-f38c898c6ef0)

-I had previously noted I was planning on openning an interface to connect to the Infinitive Pi over the Internet.
+I had previously noted that I was planning on openning Internet access to the Infinitive Pi.
 I upgraded to Bookworm recenty and behold, there is now a feature "Raspberry Pi Connect".
-I don'tneed to do anything to my network and RPi Connect should be resonably secure, so while the basic guardrail code remains, more work is paused.
+I don'tneed to do anything to my network and RPi Connect should be resonably secure.
 The only change so far was to add temperature limits to the file: internal/assets/app/app.js.
-It works, but he source can easily be viewed and changed in a browser debug window.
+It works, but the source can easily be viewed and changed in a browser debug window.
-I may upload the updated app and file shortly.
+January 2025 came with an unexpected exception when creating the Year_2024-01.html chart file.
+Fixed the exception with some range check code, but need to look deeper for the cause.

 #### Minor Nonsense